GuillaumeGermain/CNN/README.md

 On my CPU, it takes 25 minutes per epoch (1 pass through the data).
 For that reason, I save the network parameters weights to load them again and continue the training.

-That happens to be convenient to transfer weights to new deeper versions of the network.
+That happened to be convenient to transfer weights to new deeper versions of the network.

 ## Weight transfer: first lessons learned
 I started with a very small network: